Victor-Guerrero-Devs/css-courses/adv-css-&-sass/6-natours-responsive/README.md

 - reduces bloat for the mobile experience
 - easier to design for mobile b/c there is less room to work with

+### Cons of mobile-first design

+- does your userbase primarily use mobiles?
+- desktop version may look too bare
+- more constrained design choice